Identity politics is about bullying:

 Even in the privileged classes (I’m white), all of us have been bullied at least once or twice in our lives.
 But generally we are not in fear for our very lives.
 We have to use our imagination to think about what it’s like to be bullied all your life.
 One way to imagine it is by watching war movies — there are plenty of those on television.
 Being black must be like living in a war zone.

 Still, I think we would be strengthened in our fight against bullying if we focused more on what the different kinds of bullying have in common.
-They all involve someone with less power being abused by someone who has more power, and who lacks self-knowledge, and lacks empathy for people different from himself.
-They are all justified by a philosophy of “might makes right” and of authoritarianism.
-(And by the way, I highly recommend the book “The Authoritarians” by psychologist Bob Altemeyer; it is available free online and it is very insightful.)
+They all involve someone with less power being abused by someone who has more power.
+The abuser lacks self-knowledge, and lacks empathy for people different from himself.
+The different kinds of bullying are all justified by authoritarianism and a philosophy of “might makes right.”
+(By the way, I highly recommend the book “The Authoritarians” by psychologist Bob Altemeyer; it is available free online and it is very insightful.)
 I see bullying as part of our society’s culture of separateness, perpetuated by separate property and hierarchical power.

 Some Marxists claim that bullying is caused by capitalism.
 I think bullying is different enough to deserve separate consideration, but I can see a connection: Separate property creates separate lives; competition kills empathy.
 Under capitalism, we all become commodities, to be abused or discarded.